 The dollar value of trout stream conservation easements is set by formula described in M.S.84.0272 subd.
 2. The formula uses the length of stream being placed under easement and the area of the easement footprint.
 The length of the stream easement in feet (length is measured in GIS from a current aerial photo) is multiplied by \$5 per foot.
 The area of the easement foot print is also measured in GIS.
 The area in acres is multiplied by the average per acre estimated market value of Agricultural, Rural Vacant, and Managed Forest Land within the township where the easement lies.
 Estimated market value and total acres by land type for every township in the state are supplied by the Department of Revenue and revised annually.
 So, easement price is calculated as (feet of stream under easement x \$5) + (acres of easement foot print x average market value/acre within that township).
+Values for feetitle acquisitions are set by certified appraisal.

 Scoring and ranking candidate parcels for trout stream conservation easement acquisition is based on multiple criteria.
 Criteria include fishery quality, rare natural features and other ecological attributes, potential to link with existing easements to increase protected corridors, and the need for access to conduct habitat restoration and enhancement projects with potential to improve the fishery.
+Scoring for fee-title AMA candidates is based on multiple criteria including watershed characteristics, shoreline condition, ability to build on habitat complexes, and lake attributes.

-The proposal includes the cost of easements, professional services to complete the transactions, and a deposit to the Easement Stewardship Account to cover future costs of stewardship, and a budget for supplies/materials to post the new easements.
+The proposal includes the cost of easements or fee-title, professional services to complete the transactions, a deposit to the Easement Stewardship Account to cover future costs of stewardship, and a budget for contracts and supplies/materials to post the new lands as well as facility needs such as a parking lot and signage.
 The proposal can be scaled by dropping lower scoring parcels.

-Explain how the plan addresses habitat protection, restoration, and/or enhancement for fish, game & wildlife, including threatened or endangered species conservation
+Explain how the proposal addresses habitat protection, restoration, and/or enhancement for fish, game & wildlife, including threatened or endangered species conservation

-The focus of the protection work in this proposal is trout streams and the riparian corridor.
+The focus of the protection work in this proposal is trout streams and their riparian corridor, and sensitive shoreline on other types of water.
 Although benefits to fisheries are a primary consideration of the program, riparian areas are also important to game and nongame wildlife, including species of greatest conservation need (SGCN).
-We will use a scoring system that takes into

-Project #: HA14 account multiple considerations including Minnesota Biological Survey sites of biodiversity significance.
+We will use a scoring system that takes into account multiple considerations including Minnesota Biological Survey sites of Biodiversity Significance.
 Some scoring criteria, such as the potential to expand corridors and protected areas benefit many species.
-The scoring system is described in more detail in the attachment.
+The scoring system for trout streams is described in more detail in the attachment.